jnc0x24dd099bb870/DC/pipel1line/README.md

 1/3/2017	28	2	Snow
 ```

-Jupyter is installed on local machine - just as the ftp server. (the only services on containers are mysql &cronjob)
+Jupyter is installed on local machine - just as the ftp server. (the only services on containers are mysql &cronjob).

+Follow <a href="https://hostadvice.com/how-to/how-to-install-jupyter-notebook-on-ubuntu-18-04-vps-or-dedicated-server/">link</a> for installing Jupyter locally. (no code for this part)

 Small test on how to access data from container:

 ![ScreenShot](https://raw.githubusercontent.com/jnc0x24dd099bb870/DC/master/pipel1line/data/jup.png)

-to be done: static IP for containers
+to be done: static IP for containers & port jupyter to a container